Leading the Way in HLH Research Studies

-While we already have strong collaborations with the National Institutes of Health (NIH) and other HLH centers in China, Japan, Vietnam, Canada and Sweden, we plan to further extend our scientific collaborations across Europe, Central and South America, and Asia.
+Our physician-researchers focus on innovative basic and translational research with the ultimate goal of improving curative treatments for HLH.
+They maintain strong collaborations with the National Institutes of Health (NIH) and other HLH centers around the globe, including in China, Japan, Vietnam, Canada and Sweden.
+Our goal is to further extend our scientific collaborations to new centers worldwide.

 We are also working to increase research funding for HLH through industry grants, additional NIH funding and philanthropic support.

 Antibody Therapy Offers a Unique Treatment for HLH